linode/docs/docs/products/compute/compute-instances/guides/metadata/index.md

 {{< content "metadata-beta-notice" >}}

 When deploying Compute Instances, it's almost always necessary to perform additional configuration before you can host your website or run your workloads.
 This configuration might include creating a new user, adding an SSH key, or installing software.
 It could also include more complex tasks like configuring a web server or other software that runs on the instance.
 Performing these tasks manually can be tedious and is not ideal at larger scales.
-To automate this configuration, Linode offers two provisioning automation tools: Metadata (covered in this guide) and StackScripts.
+To automate this configuration, Linode offers two provisioning automation tools: Metadata (covered in this guide), and [StackScripts](/docs/products/tools/stackscripts/).

 ## Overview